mongomock/mongomock/README.rst

 The branching model used for this project follows the `gitflow workflow`_.
 This means that pull requests should be issued against the `develop` branch and *not* the `master` branch.
-If you want to contribute to the legacy 2.x branch than your pull request should go into the `support/2.x` branch.
+If you want to contribute to the legacy 2.x branch then your pull request should go into the `support/2.x` branch.

 Acknowledgements
 ----------------